saud49647-cmd/Security-log-triage-agent/README.md

 Reference threat pattern text is embedded and stored in an in memory vector store. retrieve_context_task always runs first and pulls relevant context before classification happens.
 This is 2 step RAG, always retrieve then classify, since every log needs the same kind of grounding.

 Context and state management:
 InMemorySaver keeps the state of a run so it can pause and resume later.
 This is short term memory for a single log's run.
-There is no long term memory saved across different logs in this version.

 Human in the loop:
 escalate_to_human calls interrupt, which really pauses the workflow.
 Tested with a high severity log, it paused, printed the case details, then resumed once a decision was typed in.